Building Quality: Agile Development from the Ground Up

 Kaizen.
 We start with kaizen, a Japanese word meaning “improvement" that in business circles has come to mean “measures for implementing continuous improvement."
 Influenced partly by American management specialists visiting Japan, the philosophy was first implemented in Japan after World War II – most famously in the 1950s through the Toyota Production System.
 It has since spread throughout the world and has found ready application in software development.

 Lean enterprise.
 This derives from Lean manufacturing, a management philosophy that again derives from the Toyota Production System.
 It's basically a set of tools for eliminating waste in a system.
 Some see the origins of Lean as harking all the way back to common-sense publications like Ben Franklin's Poor Richard's Almanack.
-Franklin's 1737 maxim "A Penny sav'd is Twopence clear" holds that eliminating costs can be more profitable than increasing sales.
+Franklin's 1737 maxim "A penny saved is two pence clear" holds that eliminating costs can be more profitable than increasing sales.
 The way we at Eze look at this maxim is that by setting up our processes to deliver quickly and efficiently, we can reinvest the resources in innovation.

 Agile.
 In February 2001, several leading programmers met at the Snowbird ski resort in Utah and – under the influence of kaizen and Lean and probably no small amount of beer – wrote up what they called a “Manifesto for Agile Software Development."
 We at Eze structure much of what we do around Agile's 12 principles.